 Or you’re being pushed around with the sheer number of people at some of these main attractions, you’re going to need patience and a good attitude to have a good time.
 I can’t even tell you the number of times we almost let it ruin our day, but we just ignored the rudeness and tried to remember that patience really is the answer!

 Tip #9 is to consider what kind of insurance you’re going to be needing.
-Some credit cards offer quite a bit of trip related insurance, so first up you’ll need to see what your card offers.
-But then there’s out of country health insurance policies, camera gear insurance, and rental car insurance to consider.
+Some credit cards offer quite a bit of trip-related insurance, so first up you’ll need to see what your card offers.
+But then there are out-of-country health insurance policies, camera gear insurance, and rental car insurance to consider.

 As he opened his car door the wind jerked it out of his hand, and the whole van rocked as his door slammed into the side of us.
 So we jumped out to assess the damage along with the guy who hit us.
 It was all made a little easier because he spoke enough English that we could easily communicate, so that was a bonus.
 And after we all worked on it for a bit, we had the paint from his door buffed out of the van with no visible dent at all!

-Obviously that couldn’t have worked out an better, but it’s a great example of why you need to be covered with proper insurance because you just never know what’s going to happen.
+Obviously, that couldn’t have worked out any better, but it’s a great example of why you need to be covered with proper insurance because you just never know what’s going to happen.

 It also bears mentioning that the way the insurance for the Highlands was explained to us is as follows.
 It’s definitely not what you would be used to with full coverage in the States where pretty much everything is covered.

-Also this is a bit of a tangent, but so many people think you can off road anywhere in Iceland.
+Also this is a bit of a tangent, but so many people think you can off-road anywhere in Iceland.
 This is not the case and the fines are hefty, and you simply want to respect the environment as well.
 When you see something advertised as ‘off-road’ it means you’ll be on what they call F-roads where sometimes the ‘road’ is barely visible.
-It also means there’s no bridges over the rivers, and a good amount of backcountry knowledge is recommended so you don’t get into a dangerous situation!
+It also means there are no bridges over the rivers, and a good amount of backcountry knowledge is recommended so you don’t get into a dangerous situation!

 And finally tip #10 which is last but certainly not least – be determined to have a great time no matter what!
 I can’t even tell you how many things went wrong or not ‘according to plan’ on this trip.
 There were so many times the mounting frustration was getting to us, especially with the difficulties we were experiencing with our vehicle and lack of proper camping supplies.
 (Mind you the company advertised it a ‘fully equipped’ which it most certainly was not!)